 Why Are Ping Eye 2 Irons Illegal?

-The Ping Eye 2 irons were also notable for their grooves, which were designed to produce more spin on the ball.
+The Ping Eye 2 irons were also notable for their grooves, designed to produce more spin on the ball.

 Why Are Some PING Eye 2 Irons Illegal?